thruthesky/sociallyfire/README.md

     - chat

-- Field names should be in camel case.
+- Collection names and field names should be in kebab case.

 - Time value should be the Firebase Server Timestamp.

-- Field name of document creation should be `createdAt`.
-Exceptions are like the `registeredAt` in `/users` collection.
+- Field name of document creation should be `created_at`.
+Exceptions are like the `registered_at` in `/users` collection.
-- Field name of document update should be `updatedAt`.
+- Field name of document update should be `updated_at`.

 - We do not do `collectionQuery()` since some of the client flatform like `FlutterFlow` does not support collection group query.

+- For `users` collection, the user's `id` is not saved by `sociallyfire`.
+  - But for apps that are built with `FlutterFlow`, `uid` will be automatically attached.
+So, `FlutterFlow` can use the `uid` of the `users` collection.

+- For `categories` collection, `id` is added to `/categories/<categoryDocId>` with the value of its category id.
+The reason is that some client platform(like `FlutterFlow`) cannot get the the document id when it queries on a `collection`.